useronuralp/VulkanGraphics/README.md

 # Toy Vulkan engine.
-A tiny toy engine to try new rendering related thing with.
+A tiny toy engine to try new rendering related things with.

 Setup:
 - Grab latest Vulkan SDK and create a folder named Engine/vendor/VULKAN and paste it in there to get started.